TESTIMONIALS

 - Akash, Switzerland

 I'm a 17 year old student and I'm currently studying geography in school.
-I recently came across your podcast and really loved how I get to relate what I learn in the classroom to the discussions you guys are having.
+I recently came across your podcast and really love how I get to relate what I learn in the classroom to the discussions you guys are having.

 - Emma, Singapore